Home / How super works / Contributing to super / Making superannuation contributions: Super for beginners guide

 1. Personal contributions from your take-home pay

-These are contributions you choose to make from your after-tax salary or wages.
-You can’t claim a tax deduction for these contributions.
+These are contributions you choose to make from your after-tax salary or wages without claiming a tax deduction.

 Personal contributions can be made regularly from your after-tax pay, or as a lump sum at any time through the year.
 Most funds will accept a lump sum contribution from your bank account via BPay or direct debit.
 You must have supplied your TFN to your super fund before it will accept personal contributions.